Mining and Quarrying - Frequently Asked Questions

 Q8.
 What government agencies enforce regulation of metallic mineral exploration and mining in Maine?
 Back

-In those areas of Maine which are in organized towns and cities, the primary responsibility for enforcing environmental regulations rests with the Department of Environmental Protection (DEP), as administered through their rules (see Chapter 200 of DEP rules).
+For those areas of Maine which are in organized towns and cities, the primary responsibility for enforcing environmental regulations rests with the Department of Environmental Protection (DEP), as administered through their various rules.
 In the Unorganized Territory of Maine (UT), both the DEP and the Land Use Planning Commission (the LUPC) have administrative roles.
-The responsibilities of the two agencies with respect to metallic mineral mining are changing, because of a State Law passed in 2012 (Public Law 2011, Chapter 653).
-This law will take effect incrementally, through rulemaking by the LUPC and the DEP in 2013 and 2014, until the new statute, the Maine Metallic Mineral Mining Act, takes effect on June 1, 2014.
-[See statute 38 MRSA §490-LL et seq.]
-The major change in the roles of the two agencies is that the LUPC will be responsible only for setting land use standards and for deciding through land use zoning where mining will be an allowed use, and the DEP will have sole responsibility for environmental regulation, permitting, and enforcement.
-Until the new rules are in place, the LUPC and DEP will continue to have shared responsibility as specified under the existing rules.
-The DEP Chapter 200 rulemaking process is described here and the LUPC Chapter 12 rulemaking process is described here.
+The responsibilities of the two agencies with respect to metallic mineral mining in the UT changed recently because of a State Law signed in 2012, the Maine Metallic Mineral Mining Act (Public Law 2011, Chapter 653, statute 38 MRSA §490-LL et seq.)
+The major change in the roles of the two agencies is that the LUPC must first change the land use zoning of a specific area to make metallic mineral mining and Level C mineral exploration activities allowed uses (LUPC Chapter 12 rules).
+The DEP now has sole responsibility for environmental regulation, permitting, and enforcement in all areas of the state through its Chapter 200 rules.

 In addition to State regulations, there may be more restrictive local ordinances related to mining.
 Those ordinances would be administered by the city or town government.

-Yes.
+In general, yes.
 All the rules of land access and trespassing apply to prospectors and mineral collectors as they do to anyone else.
-There are no special privileges afforded to people doing mineral exploration work.
+There are no special privileges afforded to people doing mineral exploration work without permission.
+In the uncommon situation where the mineral rights are owned by someone other than the landowner, then access sometimes can be complicated.
 In the particular case of looking for minerals on State-owned land, an exploration permit is required from the Maine Geological Survey.
-For private land, agreements must be reached with the landowners and owners of the mineral rights, if they are held separately.
+For private land, agreements must be reached with the landowner(s) or the owner(s) of the mineral rights, if the mineral rights are held separately.
 Any person conducting mineral exploration where the total exploration expenses incurred in a calendar year exceed $25,000 on private, leased or otherwise acquired lands within Maine must register with the director of the Maine Geological Survey.

 Only if it is on property you own, or if you have obtained specific legal mineral rights given to you by the landowner.
 Ordinarily, a Maine landowner owns the land from the surface on down, unless the mineral rights have been intentionally separated from the surface ownership by legal agreement.
 Someone interested in mineral exploration would expect to execute a lease agreement with the landowner or the owner of the mineral rights before beginning exploration activity, in case anything of value should be discovered.

 Mining is strictly prohibited in all Maine State Parks.
-There are other state-owned lands, however, including submerged lands, in which exploration for mineral deposits and mining are not prohibited.
+There are other state-owned lands, however, in which exploration for mineral deposits and mining are not prohibited.
 These activities are limited and regulated by Statute (Title 12, Chapter 201-A, Subchapter 3).